utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 ![Two column layout in Eleventy markdown](https://cdn.hashnode.com/res/hashnode/image/upload/v1611328727903/AnOQTNQjl.png)

-There you go, we just created a two-column layout using Eleventy and markdown files.
+There you go.
+We just created a two-column layout using Eleventy and markdown files.

 Pretty cool solution.
 I'm you can even think of other ways to use this method.